 Not Guaranteed Approval: You can still be denied after a hard credit check, resulting in a credit score drop for no gain.

-credit card is unsecured.
+"No deposit" simply means the credit card is unsecured.
 Lenders take on greater risk with unsecured cards because they aren't backed by collateral.

 Riskier for Lenders: Because there is no deposit to seize if you default, lenders are more selective when approving unsecured cards, especially for applicants with bad credit.